DeadSquirrel01/sailfishos-a5ultexx-releases/README.md

 Releases can be downloaded at https://github.com/DeadSquirrel01/sailfishos-a5ultexx-releases/releases

-What works: everything except audio on fm radio
+What works: everything; nfc works in lineage 14.1 but hasn't been tested on sailfish.<br/>
+If you find issues, please report them in "issues" page

 How to install: